 Research

-My PhD thesis and current book project, Globalizing China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences, examines how the collapse of the Ming dynasty in 1644 transformed the sciences in Europe.
+My PhD thesis (Globalising China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences) and first book project, The Tartar Moment: Martino Martini and the Globalization of Chinese Cosmopolitics, examine how the collapse of the Ming dynasty in 1644 transformed the sciences in Europe.
 The dissertation argues that early modern European writers selectively appropriated Chinese scientific practices and knowledges as a resource with which to exercise political power at home.
-Read more about it here!
+Read more about my PhD here!